Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 They describe how credit itself expands and contracts as expectation is extended across time under uncertainty.

-When credit is extended, it enables new contribution, which produces outcomes/traces, forming signals and feeds back into the credibility of participants.
+When credit is extended, it enables new contribution, which produces outcomes or traces.
+These may later be observed and interpreted as signals that feed back into participant credibility.
 This feedback loop allows credit to persist and expand when outcomes align with expectations.

 However, the extension of credit also accumulates uncertainty within the system.
 When this uncertainty re-emerges through new signals or changing conditions, credibility is reassessed and credit contracts.
 The resulting adjustment feeds back into the contribution process, altering future signals and expectations.